 Find a Electrology School Near You

 - Average salary for electrology in Washington is $34,580.

 - There is a predicted 24.9% job increase between 2012 - 2022.

 There are several options for electrolysis training in Washington State.
 When you complete your training, you should have the skills and qualifications to perform the various modalities that electrologists use to remove unwanted hair.
-When youre done, you can work at offices, such as Hair N Gone Today Electrolysis in Seattle.
+When you're done, you can work at offices, such as Hair N Gone Today Electrolysis in Seattle.
 Like many opportunities you can pursue, this office performs hair removal on a diverse clientele who require treatment to remain confident in how they look and feel.
 In your work, you can make a real difference by helping clients heal and move on with their lives.
 What else is cool about working as an electrologist in Washington?
 Well, we think the license requirements seem fair, and the programs look exciting.
 If you're ready to compare schools, that's what we're here for.
 We spend every day developing relationships with beauty schools across the US to help students like yourself match with the right program.
 So just use the handy search box at the top of this page, or the school listings below to make connections.
 To learn the quick stuff, like required hours, career outlook and salary, just check out the boxes below.

 In the State of Washington, you can find electrology schools that meet the national standards for professionals, while understanding your local laws and regulations.
 Make sure to choose a program that offers a curriculum that includes training in all three modalities: single needle, multiple needle, and thermolysis.
 You should also complete learning outcomes to help you execute the variables (probes, intensity, timing and depth) appropriately.